-4.2.2 Massive-MIMO/Distributed-MIMO
+4.2.2 Massive-MIMO / Distributed-MIMO

 Millimeter wave has a high directivity, and there is a risk that communication will be interrupted if radio waves are blocked by obstacles.
-As a countermeasure, distributed MIMO (Distributed-MIMO), which increases the probability of line-of-sight communication from access points (APs) to user terminals by distributing many APs, is effective [5, 6].
-In particular, the introduction of wide-area Distributed-MIMO, in which multiple APs connected to a central base station are installed outdoors on utility poles, traffic lights, street lights, etc., and indoors on walls, ceilings, etc., and these multiple APs coordinate with each other is expected [7].
-Wide-area Distributed-MIMO enables user terminals to secure line-of-sight paths with multiple APs, thereby enhancing the reliability of millimeter wave communications.
+As a countermeasure, distributed MIMO (Distributed-MIMO), which increases the probability of line-of-sight communication from remote antenna units (RAUs) to user terminals by distributing many RAUs, is effective, as shown in Fig. 4-3 [5-7].
+In particular, the introduction of wide-area Distributed-MIMO, in which multiple RAUs connected to a central base station are installed outdoors on utility poles, traffic lights, street lights, etc., and indoors on walls, ceilings, etc., and these multiple RAUs coordinate with each other is expected [8].
+Wide-area Distributed-MIMO enables user terminals to secure line-of-sight paths with multiple RAUs, thereby enhancing the reliability of millimeter wave communications.
 Distributed-MIMO is a technology that maximizes degree of freedom in spatial domain by securing independent propagation paths by arranging the antenna elements of an array antenna at a greater distance than the carrier wavelength.
 There are two options for Massive-MIMO; one option is to arrange antenna elements with the element spacing close to about 1/2 wavelength, which has already been adopted in practical use in the sub6 band, and the aforementioned Distributed-MIMO.
 The former can generate a steerable plane wave beam, but the degree of spatial domain multiplexing depends on the number of independent propagation paths.
 The latter cannot generate a steerable plane wave beam, but likely to have independent paths.
 However, it has the feature of maximizing the spatial multiplicity.
-In 3GPP, Rel·16/17 specifies Distributed-MIMO using two transmission and reception points (Multi-TRP: Transmission and Reception Points) on the base station side for one UE [8].
+In 3GPP, Rel-16/17 specifies Distributed-MIMO using two transmission and reception points (Multi-TRP: Transmission and Reception Points) on the base station side for one UE [9].